 HAMLET FOR FREE: A FESTIVAL OF EVENTS AND PERFORMANCES FOR ANYONE AGED 25 AND UNDER

-These performances are part of the Hamlet for Free festival, a 4-day festival of workshops, masterclasses and performancees for under 25s, completely inspired by the making of Hamlet.
+These performances are part of the Hamlet for Free festival - four days of workshops, masterclasses and performances for those aged 25 and under, completely inspired by the making of Hamlet.
 The line-up includes acting, directing and writing masterclasses, panel discussions, interactive performances, behind the scenes tours and practical workshops.
 Young people will have the chance to learn from leading industry professionals including Almeida Artistic Director Rupert Goold, award-winning spoken word artist Polarbear, immersive theatre-makers Coney, actor Jacob Anderson aka Raleigh Ritchie, poet Vanessa Kisuule plus members of the Hamlet cast.
 The full schedule will be available soon with tickets available to book from 13 March.

 *Free Tickets are for those aged 25 and under and limited to 2 per person.
 Once booked, tickets can be collected from the Box Office after 11am on the day of the performance.